-Qt Creator allows you to have multiple versions of Qt installed on your development PC and use different versions to build your projects.
-For example, device manufacturers provide special Qt versions for developing applications for their devices.
+You can install multiple versions of Qt on the development PC and use them to build your projects.
+For example, device manufacturers offer special Qt versions for developing applications for their devices.

-Qt Creator automatically detects the Qt versions that are registered by your system or by the Qt Installer.
-To view detailed information for each Qt version, select it in the list and select Details in the Qt version for section.
+To view detailed information about each Qt version, select it in the list and select Details in the Qt version for section.

 To remove invalid Qt versions, select Clean Up.

-You can link to a Qt that you installed using the Qt Maintenance Tool to automatically register the installed Qt versions.
-However, you cannot link to Qt versions that were installed by the system using some other package manager, such as your Linux distribution, brew on macOS, or Chocolatey on Windows, nor a self-built Qt.
-In those cases, select Add in the Qt Versions tab to add the Qt version manually, as instructed in Setting Up New Qt Versions.
+You can link to a Qt that Qt Online Installer installed to automatically detect the installed Qt versions.
+However, you cannot link to a Qt that the system installed with some other package manager, such as your Linux distribution, brew on macOS, or Chocolatey on Windows, nor a self-built Qt.
+In those cases, select Add in the Qt Versions tab to add the Qt version manually, as instructed in Set up new Qt versions.

 To link to a Qt installation: